Tage Thompson Game Preview: Sabres vs. Flyers

 Thompson Season Stats Insights

+- In 10 games this season, Thompson has a plus-minus of 0, while averaging 19:23 on the ice per game.

-- Thompson has scored a goal in three of nine games this season, netting multiple goals in one of them.
+- Thompson has netted a goal in a game four times this year in 10 games played, including multiple goals once.

-- Thompson has a point in four of nine games played this year, with multiple points in one of them.
+- Thompson has a point in five of 10 games this season, with multiple points in two of them.

-- Thompson has an assist in two of nine games, but hasn't registered more than one in any game this season.
+- In three of 10 games this season, Thompson has had an assist, including one match with at least two.

-- The implied probability that Thompson goes over his points over/under is 66.7%, based on the odds.
+- Thompson's implied probability to go over his point total is 66.7% based on the odds.

 Sign up for Underdog fantasy today.